datatrigger/datatrigger/content/post/unlimited_translation_deploy_with_docker_compose.md

 ### Docker secrets

-In the case of our translation app, we need to provide a root password when creating the MySQL database.
-We also need to grant a user and password to the Flask frontend so we can insert and query previous translations.
+We need to provide a root password when creating the MySQL database.
+Ideally, we should grant the Flask frontend its own user and password so it can insert and query previous translations.

 *Docker secrets* is a secure and convenient tool to manipulate sensitive data.
 The syntax is as follows: